HHSAPCompSci2020/capstone-project-otters-3/doc/README - The Death Notice.txt

 Stretch Features:
 [These are features that we agree a fully complete version of this program would have, but that you probably will not have time to implement.
 A good final project does not necessarily need to have any of these completed at all.
 At least 3 are required.
 Again, fully describe each.]
 * A stretch feature would be a player vs. computer version of the game, where the computer plays by different algorithms depending on whether the player selects “easy”, “medium”, or “hard”.
-* There will be fun facts at the bottom of each card about pollution and how it affects sea life.
+* There will be fun facts at the bottom of each card about how pollution and how it affects sea life.
 You can expand the card such that the card becomes bigger and you can see the fun fact.
 * We could implement an easy, medium, and hard version of the game against the computer.